Below you will find some tips and ideas on how to use our interactive vocabulary quizzes in the classroom. Scroll down to explore!

 There are 36 topic-based online vocabulary quizzes for kids learning English.
 Depending on needs, they can be used as revising activities to play online, or as a fun starting point for further work.
 Also, you can download some corresponding worksheets to learn offline.

 Find out more about how to play our quizzes to learn and practise English vocabulary online, and check out additional games that you can use in your class to expand this activity or to give your students extra practice:

 Our multiple-choice vocabulary quizzes are designed to consolidate new material and revise reading skills online.
-In each quiz there are ten questions displayed randomly.
+In each quiz there are twelve tasks.
+You can choose them in random order.
 Here you will find some tips and ideas on how to play these games.

 If your students enjoy this online activity, you could expand it (or give your students extra practice) by playing related word games.
 Here are some ideas to inspire you.
 These activities can be used in any topic!

 Write a riddle for your vocabulary words.
 Then have friends try to figure out your riddles.
 For example SUN: I am big and bright.
 I heat the Earth.
 Who am I?

 Write rhyming riddles for as many of your words as you can.
 For example, I say oink, oink and rhyme with wig.
 See if someone can figure out your riddles!